Here are my top children’s seasonal discovery nature crafts for autumn.

 9. Stained Glass Leaves: Cut outlines of leaves to frame tissue paper pieces that are attached using self adhesive contact paper.

 10. Nature Journals: Find a stick outside for your binding and tie it onto hole punched paper to create a seasonal nature journal.
 Pages may be themed as life in the forest, life under a log, delightful decomposers or include leaf and bark rubbings or coloring pages using natural materials as the paint.
+For older students they may just prefer a notebook cover so they can keep their finished project pages protected from the elements when working outside.

 11. My Treasures Jar: Young children go out along a trail in search of natural items.
 They are placed into a clear mason jar and capped with a piece of burlap and a rubber band or string.
 Makes for a nice thanksgiving holiday display.
 Include pine cones, pine needles, sticks, stones and any other small items found.